Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Why FHA Modifications Are Different

 FHA loans are insured by the federal government.
-This creates a specific legal relationship between the borrower, the servicer, and HUD that does not exist with conventional loans.
-FHA servicers have mandatory obligations to HUD — including a required loss mitigation evaluation sequence — that effectively creates a floor of options that FHA borrowers are entitled to demand be evaluated.
+This creates a specific legal relationship between the borrower, the servicer, and the federal insurer that does not exist with conventional loans.
+FHA servicers have mandatory obligations under federal FHA program rules — including a required loss mitigation evaluation sequence codified at 24 C.F.R. § 203.605, the partial claim authority at 24 C.F.R. § 203.371, and the face-to-face contact requirement at 24 C.F.R. § 203.604 — that effectively creates a floor of options that FHA borrowers are entitled to demand be evaluated.
+These FHA-specific rules sit on top of the generally applicable mortgage servicing framework at 12 C.F.R. § 1024.41 (the CFPB Regulation X loss mitigation rule), which governs how all federally related mortgages — FHA, conventional, and VA alike — must be processed once a borrower requests loss mitigation help.

 The FHA Loss Mitigation Waterfall — and Why Servicers Skip Steps

 In practice, this waterfall is frequently misapplied.
 Servicers skip to the most common tools without evaluating the full sequence.
 Borrowers are denied for programs they were never actually reviewed for.
 The partial claim — one of the most powerful tools in the waterfall — is routinely overlooked.
+The face-to-face meeting requirement at 24 C.F.R. § 203.604, which obligates the servicer to make a documented attempt to meet with the borrower before referring the loan to foreclosure, is one of the most frequently overlooked procedural gates and a documented violation of it can be raised as a defense to foreclosure in many jurisdictions.
 Without a professional who knows what the waterfall requires and how to enforce it, most FHA borrowers never receive the complete evaluation they are entitled to.
+Borrowers who do not know which entity actually insures or owns their loan can compel that disclosure by sending the servicer a 12 C.F.R. § 1024.36 written request for information, which the servicer must answer within statutory timelines.

 FHA servicers have mandatory obligations they frequently do not fulfill